syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/WebKit.md

 N> * Starting with v20.1.0.x, if you reference Syncfusion HTML converter assemblies from trial setup or from the NuGet feed, include a license key in your projects.
 Refer to link to learn how to generate and register a Syncfusion license key in your application to use the components without trail message.

+N> From version 20.1.0.XX, if you are using the WebKit rendering engine from NuGet packages, there is no need to manually copy the QtBinaries folder from the NuGet packages folder.
+There is also no need to set WebKitPath to the converter settings explicitly.
+It will copy the QtBinaries to the application bin folder and use the binaries from the bin folder automatically

 ## Prerequisites for Windows

 * Latest WebKit HTML converter can be download from the below link,